 After lots of giggling and discussion about the prices we head back to the van and continue on to Lucia’s parents home.

-On the way we treat the two Sebastians to a musical performance as we sing along to the songs on the radio.
+Once more we treat the two Sebastians to musical performances as we sing along to the songs on the radio.
 I’m not sure they appreciate our efforts as there is much groaning from the front of the van.
-Seb gives Ayla pointers on driving in Germany.
+During the drive Seb gives Ayla pointers on driving in Germany.
 She will be driving our camper van on this trip.

-We are on the Autobahn and I have to say I have never seen so many trucks.
-Cars whizz by us at great speed.
+As we drive down the Autobahn I have to say I have never seen so many trucks, and cars whizz by us at great speed.
 My husband would have loved driving here, the number of speeding tickets he received over his lifetime was quite substantial.
 So driving where there are stretches of road where there is no speed limit would have been a dream come true for him.

 It takes around 3½ hours to get to Steinhagen, and we finally arrive at Karlheinz and Gerlinde’s home.
 They live in a little piece of paradise with a large garden, so Varinia is in her element as she loves gardens and gardening.
 And Demelza is delighted to find that there are three dogs for her to dote on, Luna, Nala and Zimba.
 There are hugs all round as we meet up once again.
 We are all delighted to be here and our gracious hosts have everything organised to make our stay enjoyable.